 Generalized Anxiety | Fears | Insomnia | Obsessive-Compulsive Disorder | Panic Attacks and Agoraphobia | Post Traumatic Stress Disorder | Social Phobia | Stress Management | Worry | Trichotillomania (hair pulling) | Health Anxiety and Hypochondriasis | Body Dysmorphic Disorder

 How prevalent are psychiatric problems?
 In a recent national study of the general population, researchers found that 48 % of the population has had a psychiatric disorder during their lifetime.
 The most common class of disorders was anxiety disorders, accounting for 25 % of the population.
-Of all people reporting any psychiatric disorder, 79 % had more than one disorder.
+Of all the people who reported a psychiatric disorder, 79 % had more than one disorder.
 For example, many people who have anxiety disorders are also likely to have depression or substance abuse.
 The most common anxiety disorders are social phobia, simple phobia, generalized anxiety, panic, agoraphobia, and obsessive-compulsive disorder.
 Anxiety disorders tend to persist, with some people claiming that they have been anxious and worried all their lives.

 Recommended Reading: How Big a Problem is Anxiety?

-Are There Different Kinds of Anxiety Disorders?
+Are there Different Kinds of Anxiety Disorders?

 Yes.
 And it is possible to have more than one.

 - Social phobia – excessive concern about evaluation by others.
-Examples–anxious about using public bathrooms, apprehensive that others are evaluating or looking at you.
+Examples: anxious about using public bathrooms, apprehensive that others are evaluating or looking at you.